 This fruit contains tryptophan which is a substance formed by serotonin.

-Apart from tryptophan, Avocado also contains omega-3 and folate.
-Omega-3 is a fatty acid that helps to improve the symptom of depression.
+Apart from tryptophan, Avocado also contains omega-3 and folate that helps to improve the symptom of depression.

-Osteoporosis is a condition when the bones become so weak and brittle that even minor stress in bone, like bending over or coughing, can cause the bones to break.
+Osteoporosis occurs when the bones become so weak and brittle that even minor stress in bone, like bending over or coughing, can cause the bones to break.

-Osteoarthritis is another problem associated with joints.
-Millions of people worldwide are affected by this problem.
+Osteoarthritis is another problem associated with joints that affect millions of people worldwide.